 Target EDI Compliance

-Target is a popular retail store that has close to 2,000 stores located in the United States and is ranked as the 2nd largest retailer in the U.S. As of 2013, the company is also ranked 36th on the Fortune 500 and has around 360,000 employees.
+Target is a popular retail store that has just over 1,800 stores located in the United States and is ranked as the 2nd discount largest retailer in the U.S after Wal-Mart.
+As of 2018, the company ranked 38th on the Fortune 500 and has around 340,000 employees.

 EDI documents are transmitted using a communication method called AS/2 (Applicability Statement 2).
 Below are the EDI document types and labels that are required by Target and which have been fully verified by CovalentWorks for accurate compliance with their EDI requirements.